pitzcarraldo/reduxible-example/README.md

 npm run prod
 open http://localhost:8080

-#If doesn't work, do ./gradlew clean and try again.
+#If doesn't work, do './gradlew clean' and try again.
 ```

 ## Running Example on the Heroku